Pandemic hampers efforts to rebuild in Kumamoto one month after deadly rains | The Japan Times

-Kumamoto – Reconstruction in the wake of torrential rain in Kyushu has been hampered by a manpower shortage amid the novel coronavirus pandemic, as the region marked on Tuesday one month since the disaster that killed 76 people and left three others missing.
+Kumamoto – Reconstruction in the wake of torrential rain in Kyushu has been hampered by a manpower shortage amid the novel coronavirus pandemic, with the region marking on Tuesday one month since the disaster that killed 76 people and left three others missing.

 The hardest-hit prefecture of Kumamoto, where 65 people died and 1,408 were living in evacuation shelters as of Monday, has struggled to secure sufficient workers for recovery efforts, such as removal of debris, because it is only soliciting volunteers locally for fear of introducing the virus.